 Break Down Your Constraints

-In order to make the most of the Theory of Constraints you will need to ask a lot of “why” questions.
+In order to make the most of the Theory of Constraints you will need to ask a lot of “why” questions to help gain clarity about what you need to do and why you haven’t yet.

-I introduced the concept of a Why train, or a sequence of asking why in this article – How To Develop A Crystal Clear Understanding Of Your Customer – which focused on gaining a true understanding of the motivation behind why your customers make decisions.
+I introduced the concept of a Why Train, or a sequence of asking why over and over again to really drill down to the cause of a problem, in this article – How To Develop A Crystal Clear Understanding Of Your Customer – which focused on gaining a true understanding of the motivation behind why your customers make decisions.

-The same principle should be applied to discovering your constraints.
-You will know the big picture problem you face, for example a lack of traffic, or a lack of a profitable topic, or a lack of a tech person to help you, but understanding the true constraints means you need to dig deeper.
+You should already know the big picture problem you face, for example a lack of new customers, or a lack of visitors to your website, or a lack of a tech person to help you build something, but understanding the true constraints means you need to dig deeper.

-For example, if you do not have a website, and you know you need one to have an online business, then you need to figure out how to solve this problem.
+For example, if you do not have a website, and you know you need one to start your online business, then you need to figure out how to solve this problem and really come to terms with why you haven’t yet (you can apply this to anything you have yet created but want to).

 Why don’t I have a website?

-Because you haven’t dedicated the time to research where to find a tech person.
+Because you haven’t devoted any time to look for a tech person.

 Problem Solving For Today